TXSTAI/txstai.github.io/index.md

 title: Welcome
 ---

-# Welcome to TXST AI
+# Welcome to TXST AI in Business Lab

 This site highlights our mission to integrate Artificial Intelligence into business education and practice at Texas State University.